rlhatcher/ronald-hatcher-dot-com/content/post/splicing/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+A very common practice for building recovery harnesses in high power rocketry involves various knots.
+Depending on the type of know used, these can be effective and useful.

+An interesting, and perhaps surprising issues with knotting these harnesses is that the itself introduces a weakness to the material used.
+Of course in rocketry terms, the strength of the material is all important.
+The reason is that knots create curved regions of rope whose outer circumference is greater than the inner part.
+This difference in length creates stress across the rope’s width when put under tension, undermining its strength.

+An overhand knot will reduce the overall strength of a rope by > 50%!

+The technique shown here to splice these materials is borrowed from the sailing sector and - when done correctly - avoids adding any weakness to the material.

+This video shows working with large diameter material using a fid.

 ## Large Diameter Kevlar

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TYegFcY6ASU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Typically, we use smaller diameter material, which is **much** easier to work with.
+For this smaller material, we use a splicing needle rather than a fid.

 ## Smaller Diameter Kevlar